wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+8.1a : 24-Jan-2026 by Dave Bernazzani (wavemotion)
+  * New NTSC 'True-Sync' to reduce tearing and other video artifacts from screen rendering on the DS/DSi.

 8.1 : 14-Dec-2025 by Dave Bernazzani (wavemotion)
   * Added new Favorites system so you can LIKE/LOVE any game - press SELECT on the Game ROM loading screen.
   * TIA optimizations for another frame of improved performance.